ThorneLabs

 To ping the OpenStack Instance you created above, run nova list to obtain the IP address assigned to your OpenStack Instance (I’m going to use 10.240.0.100 as an example), then run ip netns exec qdhcp-24cc7957-ee4b-4395-bb5b-c6d509b9db77 ping 10.240.0.100.
 You should have a successful ping.

-To SSH into your OpenStack Instance run ip netns exec qdhcp-24cc7957-ee4b-4395-bb5b-c6d509b9db77 ssh [email protected].
+To SSH into your OpenStack Instance run ip netns exec qdhcp-24cc7957-ee4b-4395-bb5b-c6d509b9db77 ssh ubuntu@10.240.0.100.
 For this to work you will need to put the SSH private key on your workstation into /root/.ssh/id_rsa on the controller1 node and also run chmod 600 /root/.ssh/id_rsa on the controller1 node.